Ramyfi/Ramyfi/README.md

 - 💞️ I’m looking to collaborate on integration of AI/ML in web applications
 - 📫 How to reach me ramyfi.dev@gmail.com or Parselmouth#8912 on Discord
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: Butterflies drink the tears of reptiles, the images look adorable!
+- ⚡ Fun fact: Google Lachryphagy, it'll make your day :)

 <!---
 Ramyfi/Ramyfi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.